CYBERHIPPIECO/SLICE/README.md

 ## Notes

 Ironically just realized that in season 3 of Agents of Shield, Fitz presents exactly this notion.
+Figure out if you can use the explanation in some technical way.

 ## Visual Inspiration